Helen's Bay railway station

-Helen's Bay railway station serves Helen's Bay in the townland of Ballygrot, County Down, Northern Ireland.
+Helen's Bay railway station serves Helen's Bay as well as the nearby village of Crawfordsburn in the townland of Ballygrot, County Down, Northern Ireland.

+History

 The station in the grand Scottish Baronial style, built in 1863, was the creation of Lord Dufferin, through whose land the line was laid.
 His family had their own private entrance and waiting room.
 The architect was Benjamin Ferrey.